8 design top tips and 8 mistakes to avoid

 If your book has already had a great review, edit it down to the best parts.

 From: “This book is amazing!
 I had a great time, and really learned a lot about the world and characters.
-The world-building is out of this world!” - Jo on Goodreads
+The world-building is out of this world!” - Jo on Goodreads.

-To: “Out of this world” - Goodreads
+To: “Out of this world” - Goodreads Review.

-Mistake 3.
-Everything all at once
+Mistake 3: Everything everywhere all at once.

+There is just too much going on.
+Every part of this advert is begging for attention.
 A reader might try to puzzle out the message.
 Or just worry about their eyesight.
+Most will scroll past it.

-Top Tip 3.
-Balance and Flow
+Top Tip 3: Balance and Flow.

 Let’s get psychological for a moment.
 Trust me, it’s important.

-According to Gestalt psychology, visual hierarchy is a pattern where some elements stand out or attract attention, more than others.
+According to Gestalt psychology, visual hierarchy is a pattern where some elements stand out or attract attention more than others.

-In fact ‘white space’ or space unused actually makes it easier for the eyes to focus on the message.
+And you don’t need to fill up all the space.
+In fact, ‘white space’ or unused space actually makes it easier for the eyes to focus on the message.

-Mistake 4.
-Overusing capitalisation
+Mistake 4: Overusing capitalization.

 HELLO.
 I’M NOT SHOUTING.
 I JUST WANT YOU TO READ THIS.
 IS IT WORKING?

-Top Tip 4.
-Avoid all CAPS
+Top Tip 4: Avoid all CAPS.

+Use all capital letters sparingly and never for full blocks of copy.
 If your book cover has the title all in capitals, you can repeat that for the title in the advert.
+If you need to make something stand out, make it larger than other text or use bold.

-Mistake 5.
-Too many typefaces and fonts
+Mistake 5: Too many typefaces and fonts.

-Speaking of bold.
 A typeface means the design of the lettering.
 A font is all the variations of that typeface.

 For example, Arial is a typeface and 12pt Arial Bold is a font.